GiowGiow/content2subs/README.md

 `content2subs` is a Python script that scans a directory for supported media files (video/audio), uses OpenAI Whisper to generate .srt subtitles, and optionally burns them onto a new .mp4 for video files.

+A great use is to generate subtitles for meetings or lectures that were recorded without subtitles.
+This allows for easy searching and indexing the content.

 ## Requirements

 - Python 3.10